ezEngine/docs-src/pages/docs/animation/skeletal-animation/animation-controller/anim-nodes-mix2d.md

 What the coordinates represent is up to you.
 For locomotion you could say that `X` represents left/right movement and `Y` forwards/backwards.
 You would then position a *walk left* clip at `(-1, 0)` a *walk right* clip at `(+1, 0)` a *walk forward* clip at `(0, +1)` and a *run forward* clip at `(0, +2)`.

 Through the `X` and `Y` input pins you provide a 2D coordinate.
-During testing you may hook this up directly to an [input node (TODO)](anim-nodes-input.md), though later you'll probably need more control.
+During testing you may hook this up directly to an [input node](anim-nodes-input.md), though later you'll probably need more control.

 The node will then take that input coordinate to decide which clips should be used with what influence, and mix them together to a single output pose.